Steelstone3/Up-To-Speed/design/fundamentals/oop/object_calisthenics.md

 > 7. Keep all entities small
 > 8. No classes with more than two instance variables
 > 9. No getters/setters/properties
+> 9. Skippy's Custom Rule 9: No Public Setters On Properties

 ## Rule 1: One Level Of Indentation Per Method